Plug and Charge – sounds easy, but it's not.

 Previous investments would not pay off and, in the worst case, achievements such as the high security standard of payment systems would be lost.

 For this reason, representatives of OEMs and charging station manufacturers, but also of energy network operators and other interest groups, are constantly working on updating and further developing existing standards.
 Backwards compatibility must not be ignored.
 Customers would have little sympathy if their vehicle suddenly could no longer charge at charging points that implement a new version of the standard.
-It is therefore essential that OEMs participate in standardisation committees so that their hardware and software solutions are taken into account.
+It is therefore essential that OEMs participate in standardisation committees so that their hardware and software solutions will be taken into account.

 The connecting link